rsCPSyEu/ovd_cod/README.md

 ## License
 Please refer to the license provided by the original datasets.
-You can check the information [here](https://public.roboflow.com/object-detection).
+You can check the information provided by [roboflow](https://public.roboflow.com/object-detection).